Chicken and Chorizo Pasta (One Pot Wonder!)

 - Spinach – for a bit of greenery!

-I use soft cooking chorizo in this recipe, not the cured, hard, chorizo.
+I use fresh chorizo in this recipe, not the cured, hard, chorizo which can be eaten sliced in same way as salami.
 You can find packs of diced chorizo in major supermarkets which are perfect for this recipe.

 How to make Chicken and Chorizo Pasta

-The chicken pieces go in next together with minced garlic, paprika, chilli flakes, dried parsley and salt.
+- The chicken pieces go in next together with minced garlic, paprika, red pepper flakes, dried parsley and salt.

 Make it Slimming Friendly!